Advice Overload: 3 Ways to Cope

 You probably know how advice overload goes: a constant stream of advice aimed at women.

-Basically, the advice is geared to telling you how you can do better: at communicating, being successful, getting organized, having your best year ever, getting in shape, eating well, making decisions, and on and on and on it goes.
+Basically, the advice is geared to telling you how you can do better at all sorts of things: communicating, being successful, getting organized, having your best year ever, getting in shape, eating well, making decisions and on it goes.

 They tend to show up after taking in advice, either directly or indirectly.
 You may never have had a name for it, but you’re probably familiar with that sense of spiraling down, the knot in your stomach, that sinking sensation.

-These days we’re just a click away from all manner of advice.
+Unfortunately, we’re just a click away from all manner of advice these days.

-Actually, you don’t even have to seek it out to be bombarded with it.
-I’m certainly not immune to it; I know how hard it is to tune out the advice.
+And you don’t even have to seek it out.
+Nowadays it shows up unsolicited and it’s hard not to look!
+I’m certainly not immune to it; I know how challenging it is to tune out the advice.

 But that’s what I want for you, for all of us: to move beyond advice overload, climb to higher ground, and open up to the deeper voice within.